serge-sans-paille/pythran-stories/content/2020-04-23-value-range-analysis.rst

         ans = img[r, c] + img[r2, c2] - img[r, c2] - img[r2, c]
         return max(0, ans)

-Very little change here: the type annotations disappear, as Pythran infers them from the top-level function and its ``pythran export`` line.
+Very little changes here: the type annotations disappear, as Pythran infers them from the top-level function and its ``pythran export`` line.
 All Pythran functions are ``nogil`` by default (this is a strong requirement).